-Understanding Estimates: Binding vs. Non-Binding
+Understanding Written Estimates: Binding vs. Non-Binding

 Posted May 7th 2021

-Understanding Estimates: Binding vs. Non-Binding
+Understanding Components of the Written Estimate: Binding vs. Non-Binding

 The moving estimate is one of the most vital components of any move.
 It tells customers what their move is going to cost and binds the mover and customer to a written contract.
 If everything goes according to plan, there should be no surprises on moving day because everyone has reviewed the estimate of costs.